open-edge-insights/eii-core/README.md

 When you run the multi-instance config, a `build/multi_instance` directory is created in the build directory.
 Based on the number of `video_pipeline_instances` specified, that many directories of VideoIngestion and VideoAnalytics is created in the `build/multi_instance` directory.

-The next section provides an example for running builder to generate multi-instance boiler plate config for 3 streams of **video-streaming** use case.
+The next section provides an example for running the Builder to generate multi-instance boiler plate config for 3 streams of **video-streaming** use case.

-### Generate multi-instance configs using builder
+### Generate multi-instance configs using the Builder

-If required, you can use builder to generate multi-instance docker-compose.yml and config.json.
-Using the -v or video_pipeline_instances flag of builder you can generate boiler plate config for multiple stream use cases.
-The -v or video_pipeline_instances flag creates the multi-stream boiler plate config for docker-compose.yml and eii_config.json files.
+If required, you can generate the multi-instance `docker-compose.yml` and `config.json` files using the Builder.
+You can use the `-v` or `video_pipeline_instances` flag of the Builder to generate boiler plate config for the multiple -stream use cases.
+The `-v` or `video_pipeline_instances` flag creates the multi-stream boiler plate config for the `docker-compose.yml` and `eii_config.json` files.

 The following example shows running builder to generate the multi-instance boiler plate config for 3 streams of video-streaming use case:

   ```sh
     python3 builder.py -v 3 -f usecases/video-streaming.yml
   ```

-Using the previous command for 3 instances, the `build/multi_instance` directory consists of VideoIngestion1, VideoIngestion2, VideoIngestion3 and VideoAnalytics1, VideoAnalytics2 , VideoAnalytics3 directories.
-Each of these directories initially will have the default `config.json` and the `docker-compose.yml` files that are present within the `VideoIngestion` and the `VideoAnalytics` directories.
+Using the previous command for 3 instances, the `build/multi_instance` directory consists of VideoIngestion1, VideoIngestion2, VideoIngestion3 and VideoAnalytics1, VideoAnalytics2, VideoAnalytics3 directories.
+Initially each directory will have the default `config.json` and the `docker-compose.yml` files that are present within the `VideoIngestion` and the `VideoAnalytics` directories.

   ```example
     ./build/multi_instance/